FarmHackNL/Taakmeester/README.md

 # Taakmeester

-An app which automatically processes and calculates input shapefiles for task maps based on drone immagery.
-The app enables the farmer to perform manual changes if needed.
+An app which will automatically process data and calculate variables of interest to a farmer.
+This information can be used to create task maps.
+The app will also have a functionality that enables manual adjustment of variables before creation of a task map.

 ### Steps